ipfs/kubo/docs/config.md

 ## `Addresses`

-Contains information about various listener addresses to be used by this node.
+It contains information about various listener addresses to be used by this node.

 ### `Addresses.API`

 Multiaddr or array of multiaddrs describing the address to serve the local HTTP API on.

 Supported Transports: